groupon/ansible-silo/README.md

 ### Build pipeline

-The `ansible-silo` image is an automated docker build [triggered by Travis CI](./.travis.yml#L31-L36), whenever a tag passed all tests.
+The `ansible-silo` image is an automated Docker build [triggered by Travis CI](./.travis.yml#L31-L36), whenever a tag passed all tests.
 This means, to release a new version only a new tag in the form `v1.2.3` needs to be released.

-There are custom build hooks in [`./hooks`](./hooks) which will be triggered by the automated docker build process.
+There are custom build hooks in [`./hooks`](./hooks) which will be triggered by the automated Docker build process.

 The `ansible-silo-base` image needs to be built and uploaded manually.
 You can do this by running a command like: